-The job of our instructional specialists is to provide support for teachers in the implementation of effective practices to ensure the high academic achievement of all students.
+The job of our instructional coaches is to provide support for teachers in the implementation of effective practices to ensure the high academic achievement of all students.

-The specialist positions are designed to increase individual and collective teacher capacity to provide leadership for change.
+The coaching positions are designed to increase individual and collective teacher capacity to provide leadership for change.

-Instructional specialists partner with teachers to help them improve teaching and learning so their students become more successful.
+Instructional coaches partner with teachers to help them improve teaching and learning so their students become more successful.
 They do this by: